-Colorado’s new health care laws can help more people access the insurance they need.
+Colorado’s health care laws can help more people access the insurance they need.
 As of 2014, more Coloradans are now able to qualify for health insurance coverage through Medicaid.
 Also, residents who qualify will have access to financial assistance to help them buy insurance through the Connect for Health Colorado marketplace.
 These changes will make it easier for many Coloradans to meet the federal requirement to have health insurance coverage.

 Connect for Health Colorado Marketplace

 Connect for Health Colorado may also help you meet the insurance requirement.
 Having health insurance can help protect your health and your financial future.

 • If you don’t have health insurance but make too much money for Medicaid, Connect for Health Colorado can help you learn if you qualify for federal financial assistance to help lower the costs of your insurance.

 • If you do have health insurance, you still have the option to shop for a new plan at Connect for Health Colorado.

-Am I eligible for Medicaid or Connect for Health Colorado?
+Do I qualify for Medicaid or Connect for Health Colorado?

 |APPROXIMATE MONTHLY INCOME to qualify for|